kha-white/manga-ocr/README.md

 https://user-images.githubusercontent.com/22717958/150238361-052b95d1-0152-485f-a441-48a957536239.mp4

-- To read images from clipboard and write recognized texts to clipboard, run:
+- To read images from clipboard and write recognized texts to clipboard, run in command line:
     ```commandline
     manga_ocr
     ```
-- To read images from ShareX's screenshot folder, run:
+- To read images from ShareX's screenshot folder, run in command line:
     ```commandline
     manga_ocr "/path/to/sharex/screenshot/folder"
     ```
-- To see other options, run:
+- To see other options, run in command line:
     ```commandline
     manga_ocr --help
     ```